ip413/conclusion-separated-data/_posts/2020-07-10-the-same-address-but-different-results.md

 If you are interested only in addresses of suspicious polling stations you can look at files with "addresses" in name.

-Files with name of single candidate show results from suspicious polling stations, where the candidate "took" votes from other - and this fact is highly suspicious for statistical standpoint.
+Files with name of single candidate show results from suspicious polling stations, where the candidate "took" votes from others - and this fact is highly suspicious for statistical standpoint.

+The higher position of in file (closer to the top) the more suspicious polling station is.
+The closer to the bottom of the file, the least suspicious polling station is.

+The only file which contains data in radom order (deliberately) is deliberately [duda-bosak-holownia-trzaskowski-address-unique]({{site.baseurl}}/assets/json/02-skew-took-votes-duda-bosak-holownia-trzaskowski-address-unique.txt)

-Some examples, from the top of every file.
+## Examples from the top of every file

 <br/> <br/>
 Bosak is "stealing" votes in one of the polling stations in **Liceum Ogólnokształcące nr VII, ul.
 Jemiołowa 57, 53-426 Wrocław**